 This record matches connection attempts using Unix-domain sockets.
 Without a record of this type, Unix-domain socket connections are disallowed.

-is started with an appropriate value for the listen_addresses
+the server is started with an appropriate value for the

-for TCP/IP connections only on the local loopback address
+listen for TCP/IP connections only on the local loopback

 This record matches connection attempts made using TCP/IP, but only when the connection is made with SSL encryption.